-- v) water and sewage servicing systems will satisfy the applicable development standards of the Town and approval of the authority having jurisdiction; and - vi) the proposed development is consistent with this Plan and Town objectives. - f) The application of a holding symbol in accordance with the policies of Section 8.3.2 of this Plan may be implemented until such time as municipal water and sewage systems are available. - g) Where a wastewater treatment plant and a collection system is not currently proposed, as indicated in Table 7.1, limited lot creation may be permitted to allow for infilling and rounding out of existing development provided that: - there is sufficient uncommitted reserve water system distribution and treatment capacity available in the Town's water distribution and treatment works; - ii) where piped municipal water services are not available, hydrogeologic conditions (quality and quantity) for the establishment of a private well are suitable without causing well water interference; and - iii) site conditions are suitable for the long-term provision of private on-site potable water and sanitary sewage collection and treatment to the satisfaction of the applicable statutory approval authority. - h) Where a wastewater treatment plant is available however a collection system is not currently available as indicated on Table 7.1, lot creation may be permitted conditional on the need to contribute to the development of the collection system and the application of a Holding symbol, provided the feasibility of extending the collection system has been established.
+- f) The application of a holding symbol in accordance with the policies of Section 8.3.2.1 of this Plan may be implemented until such time as municipal water and sewage systems are available. - g) Where a wastewater treatment plant and a collection system is not currently available, as indicated in Table 7.1, limited lot creation may be permitted to allow for infilling and rounding out of existing development provided that: - i) there is sufficient uncommitted reserve water system distribution and treatment capacity available in the Municipality's water distribution and treatment works; - ii) where piped municipal water services are not available, hydrogeologic conditions (quality and quantity) for the establishment of a private well are suitable without causing well water interference; and - iii) site conditions are suitable for the long-term provision of private on-site potable water and sanitary sewage collection and treatment to the satisfaction of the applicable statutory approval authority. - h) Where a wastewater treatment plant is available however a collection system is not currently available as indicated on Table 7.1, lot creation may be permitted conditional on the need to contribute to the development of the collection system and the application of a Holding symbol, provided the feasibility of extending the collection system has been established.